Eddie Guardado: Cincinnati Reds

-On July 6, 2006, Guardado was traded to the Cincinnati Reds along with cash considerations in exchange for minor league pitcher Travis Chick.
-He converted eight of his first nine save situations with the Reds.
+On July 6, 2006, Guardado was traded along with cash to the Cincinnati Reds for minor league pitcher Travis Chick.
+Guardado converted eight of his first nine save situations with the Reds.
 In August, Guardado was placed on the disabled list after injuring his elbow.
-He later underwent Tommy John surgery in September, causing him to miss the rest of the season.
+He underwent Tommy John surgery in September, ending his season.

-On February 5, 2007, Guardado returned to the Reds and signed a minor league contract with an invitation to spring training.
-He made his season debut on August 9 after an intense rehab, giving up two hits and a sacrifice fly that allowed the Los Angeles Dodgers to tie the game at 4–4.
+On February 5, 2007, Guardado re-signed with the Reds on a minor league contract with an invitation to spring training.
+He returned to the majors on August 9, giving up two hits and a sacrifice fly that allowed the Los Angeles Dodgers to tie the game at 4–4.
 The Dodgers eventually won 5–4 in 11 innings.